phluid61/hashmap-gem/README.md

 https://bugs.ruby-lang.org/issues/7793

 ### `map_values(&block)`
-*Yields* +value+
+**Yields**: *value*

-Returns a new hash which is a copy of the current hash but each value is replaced by the result of running it through +block+.
+Returns a new hash which is a copy of the current hash but each value is replaced by the result of running it through *block*.

 ```ruby
 {'a'=>1, 'b'=>2}.map_values { |v| v*2 } #=> {'a'=>2, 'b'=>4}